clbonet/Generative-Models/Normalizing Flows/README.md

 - cpu memory leak in train_mnist?
 - IAF: error (out of [0,1]?)
 - Flow++: on Mnist, problem with likelihood. (problem with dims in log_det???)
+- iResNet: sometimes, likelood fall + problem estimation log_det (when we do not take the exact one)